ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 <p align="center">
 <a href="https://youtu.be/06T-h-jPVx8?si=pTWAlmcYyk9fHa38"> <img src="https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/android.webp"/> </a>
 </p>

+# What's New (as of June 03 2025)
+1. `testing` branch works on latest SteamOS stable 3.7.8 and latest SteamOS beta 3.7.9.
+2. Updated waydroid from 1.4.3 to 1.5.1
+3. Updated official Android 13 GAPPS / NOGAPPS image.
+This uses latest build as of May 31 2025

 # What's New (as of May 16 2025)
 1. Official Android 13 images (GAPPS and NOGAPPS)